astrom-tom/dfitspy/paper.md

 programs useable only in a terminal.
 They can not be used natively inside a another program.

-dfitspy was design to port the dfits and fitsort capabilities to one of the most used language used in science: python.
+dfitspy was design to port the dfits and fitsort\footnote{https://www.eso.org/sci/software/eclipse/eug/eug/node8.html} capabilities to one of the most used language used in science: python.
 It can be used as an executable (as the original programs) but also, and it is its strenght, as a python module.
 Therefore fits file can be selected in an efficient and fast way based on their metadata values inside python programs

 # References
-Hanisch, R. J et al; 2001, A&A, 376, 359H